Education (EDUC)

 Terms Typically Offered: Fall, Spring.

-Theory and practice of differentiated instruction, lesson study design and implementation, and basic concepts of Understanding by Design.
-Introduction to comprehensive school reform and curriculum design, as well as a focus on the improvement of teaching methodology across the curriculum.
+Theory and practice of differentiated instruction, assessment, data-based instruction, and lesson design and implementation.
+Discussion of issues related to teaching and curriculum design, as well as a focus on the improvement of teaching methodology across the curriculum.
 Includes a minimum of 80 hours of field experience.

-EDUC 497A Methods of Teaching Secondary English2 Credits
+EDUC 480A Methods of Teaching Secondary English 2 Credits

 Theory and practice of teaching English language arts in middle and high schools.
 Current strategies, programs, materials, and media for the development of curriculum in reading comprehension, language, linguistics, comprehension, and rhetoric.
 Lesson preparation and presentation required.